Relintai/pandemonium_engine_docs/community/contributing/pr_workflow.md

     $ git clone https://github.com/USERNAME/godot

+Note:
-.. note:: In our examples, the "$" character denotes the command line prompt
+ In our examples, the "$" character denotes the command line prompt
           on typical UNIX shells.
 It is not part of the command and should not be typed.